 Third-party or supply chain attacks are breaches that occur when an attacker takes advantage of a third party vulnerability and exploits it to access your systems and applications.
 The SolarWinds attack was one of the most high-profile third-party attacks, risking their customers that include Fortune 500 companies, top US accounting firms, the US Military, and more.

 Most organizations consume deliverables and services from third party vendors, from deliveries to development to marketing.
 To collaborate, both businesses need to share information, systems and network access.
 These partnerships have a positive impact on the company’s ability to grow and deliver.
 However, they also pose a security risk.
-This blog post will detail how partners and third parties make corporate networks vulnerable to perpetrators and how to overcome this issue with Zero Trust Architecture.
+This blog post will detail how partners and other third parties make corporate networks vulnerable to perpetrators and how to overcome this issue by enforcing zero trust access.

-Businesses connect with external vendors for a number of reasons, including:
+Businesses connect with external vendors for a number of very legitimate reasons, including:

 Yet, third parties need access to the company’s systems to be able to work together efficiently.
 As a result, many IT teams choose to provide vendors access via a corporate VPN or collaborate through a third (fourth) party like Dropbox or Google Drive.